 - 3 limes, (cut into wedges)

-- Make seasoning: Mix bell pepper, onion, garlic, parsley, a pinch of pepper, and a teaspoon of salt and pulse in the food processor until you obtain a coarse paste.
+- To make the seasoning, combine bell pepper, onion, garlic, parsley, a pinch of pepper, and a teaspoon of salt and pulse in the food processor until you obtain a coarse paste.
 Set aside.

 Tips and Notes